leetmeister/dotfiles/README.md

   - <https://github.com/zsh-users/zsh-syntax-highlighting.git>
 - Apply the `.gitconfig`, `.zshrc`, and `starship.toml` dotfiles.
   - To view dotfiles in Finder, use `Cmd+Shift+.` to toggle showing `.*` files.
-- Git config the system to use GCM.
+- ~~Git config the system to use GCM.~~
+  - The brew formula for GCM has been deprecated.

 There are also customizations to be made to iTerm:

 - *iTerm → Preferences → Profiles → Colors → Color Presets*
   - Some color schemes to use: <https://iterm2colorschemes.com/>
 - *iTerm → Preferences → Profiles → Text → Font*
-  - Select the installed `Caskaydia Cove NF` font.
+  - Select the installed `CaskaydiaCove Nerd Font` font.

 ### PowerShell profiles